AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-05-03-making-windows-11-usable/index.md

 ---
 title: Making Windows 11 Usable
-description: Settings to disable, apps to remove, and steps to take to completely purge OneDrive.
+description: My recommended settings for a fresh installation of Windows 11.
 categories: [windows, security, privacy]
+lastUpdated: 2025-05-29
 ---

-At times, Windows feels less like an operating system and more like an ad platform.
-I was recently testing different Windows 11 machines to see which one I'd like, and I was reminded of just how horrible the default privacy settings really are.
-I'm sure most commercial users just accept that things have to be this way, but they don't, and changing these settings is actually straightforward.
+I've been using Windows since the XP days, but over the years, I've witnessed its gradual fall from grace.
+Now, Windows 11 feels like the culmination of the many bad practices in modern software: ads posing as helpful notifications; personalized feeds in search and on your lock screen; bloatware that you almost certainly don't need; and pre-enabled settings that disregard your privacy.
+I'm sure most casual users just accept that things have to be this way, but they don't.

-Here, I'll walk you through some sensible (but opinionated) defaults.
+In this guide, I'll walk you through some sensible (but opinionated) defaults for Windows settings.
 Where possible, I've included direct links to individual pages using Microsoft's [reserved URI scheme](https://learn.microsoft.com/en-us/windows/apps/develop/launch/launch-settings-app#ms-settings-uri-scheme-reference); clicking a direct link will open that page in your Settings app if you're on Windows.
 I've also linked to similar guides at the end.

 {% include "toc.md" %}

+## Recommended Settings

-## 1. System
+### 1. System

 **Direct link**: [`ms-settings:system`](ms-settings:system)